Catalog of articles about sports and healthy lifestyle. Is field hockey an Olympic sport or not?

 Field hockey - rules and features of the game

-Choosing a healthy lifestyle, it is important to give preference to some kind of sport.
-Field hockey is one of the favorites for many active people today.
-Adults and children can learn the basics of the game.
+When choosing a healthy lifestyle, it is important to give preference to some kind of sport.
+Today field hockey is one of the favorites for many active people.
+Adults and children can master the basics of the game.
 To do this, it is important to know the rules of the game and have the necessary equipment.

 Field hockey - rules of the game

-Even a child can learn how to play field hockey, for this you need to know the rules of the game:
+Even a child can learn to play field hockey; to do this, you need to know the rules of the game:

-1. Command structure.
-The team consists of a goalkeeper, two defenders, three midfielders, five forwards.
-The two substitutes may only be used once during the entire game.
+1. Team composition.
+The team consists of a goalkeeper, two defenders, three midfielders, and five forwards.
+The two substitute players may only be used once throughout the game.

 2. Game time.
-Often, novice hockey players are interested in how long field hockey lasts.
+Beginner hockey players often wonder how long field hockey lasts.
 For adults, each such match consists of two periods of thirty-five minutes each.
-For young men - two periods of half an hour and for children - two periods of twenty-five minutes with a ten-minute break.
+For young men - two periods of half an hour and for children - two periods of twenty-five minutes each with a ten-minute break.

 3. Goal.
-According to the rules of the game, a goal is scored when the ball completely crosses the goal line, or when one of the attackers touches the ball in the strike circle area.
-At the same time, it is forbidden to repel and step on the opponent's feet.
-This can be judged as playing with the body and is eventually penalized.
-When the actions of the players create a danger to themselves, the referee gives a signal with a whistle.
-In addition, according to the rules, it is not allowed to block the road and block the opponent.
+According to the rules of the game, a goal is counted when the ball completely crosses the goal line, or when one of the attackers touches the ball in the strike circle area.
+At the same time, it is forbidden to push away or step on the opponent’s feet.
+This may be assessed as body play and ultimately penalized.
+When the actions of the players create a danger for themselves, the referee gives a signal with a whistle.
+In addition, according to the rules, it is not allowed to block the road or block an opponent.

 4. The ball is out of play.
-When the ball goes for sidelines, it is introduced into the game by the hockey player of the opposing team.
-All other players must be at least four meters from the ball.
+When the ball goes over lateral lines, he is introduced into the game by a hockey player from the opposing team.
+All other players must be no closer than four meters from the ball.

 5. Corner kick.
-It is awarded when the ball goes over the goal line outside the goal, while rebounding from the player.
+Awarded when the ball goes over the goal line outside the goal and bounces off a player.

-6. It is customary to assign a penalty corner kick if the players of the defending team have violated the rules directly in the shock circle zone.
+6. A penalty corner kick is usually awarded if the players of the defending team have violated the rules directly in the area of the strike circle.

-7. Each player who is in the opponent's half of the field can be "offside" when, during the transfer of the ball by teammates, there are no 3 players from the opposing team between them and the goal line.
+7. Any player who is in the opponent’s half of the field may be “offside” when, when the ball is passed by teammates, there are no 3 players of the opposing team between them and the goal line.

-8. Removal.
-When gross unsportsmanlike conduct is observed, players may be given a five-minute suspension or for the duration of the game.
+8. Deletions.
+When players exhibit gross unsportsmanlike behavior, they may be suspended for five minutes or for the entire duration of the game.

 Field hockey - equipment

-The game of field hockey, beloved by children and adults, provides for special equipment.
-Here you can not do without clubs, a ball and special clothing.
-Field players of the same team must be dressed in the same way.
-In this case, the goalkeeper's jersey must be different.
-All players may wear:
+The game of field hockey, beloved by children and adults, requires special equipment.
+Here you can’t do without clubs, a ball and special clothing.
+Field players of the same team must wear the same clothes.
+In this case, the goalkeeper's jersey should be different.
+All players can equip:

 • special protective gloves;